Egors01/DuplexDiscovereR/README.md

 proximity ligation protocols such as SPLASH, PARIS, LIGR-seq and other experimental methods that capture information about RNA-RNA interactions as chimeric fragments after high-throughput sequencing.
-It provides functions for unified processing and visualisation of the raw chimeric read data.
+It provides functions for uniform processing and visualisation of the raw chimeric read data.
 The methods implemented in DuplexDiscovereR are compatible with Bioconductor's GenomicRanges and InteractionSet classes, allowing for the integration of RNA-RNA interaction probing results into transcriptomic